siliconflow/onediff/ComfyUI_Online_Quantization.md

 Notes:

 1. Specify the directory for saving graphsusing export COMFYUI_ONEDIFF_SAVE_GRAPH_DIR="/path/to/save/graphs".
-2. The log *.pt file is cached.
-Quantization result information can be found in `cache_dir`/quantization_stats.json.
+2. The log `*.pt` file is cached.
+Quantization result information can be found in `cache_dir/quantization_stats.json`.

 ## Performance Comparison